paliAli/Modeling_yield/README.md

 - simulate crop yield in the future under different climate scenarios

 ## Structure of the repository
-Input_data: contains the data on climate, soil, sowing datesW
+Input_data: contains the data on climate, soil, sowing dates

 Scripts: contain the model functions

 Output: Contains the yield predictions, visualized as a map

   # Winter wheat distribution